What is Chlamydia?

 Chlamydia Symptoms in Women:

-- bleeding between periods
+- bleeding between periods or heavy periods

-- pain during sex or bleeding after sex
+- painful sex or bleeding after sex

-- low abdominal pain sometimes with nausea
+- pain in the lower abdominal sometimes with nausea and low-grade fever

 Chlamydia Symptoms in Men: